 Private landowners can receive a payment for each acre of qualifying forest land they enroll in SFIA.
-In return, they agree not to develop the land and to follow a forest management plan while they are in the program.
-All enrolled land must remain in SFIA for at least 8, 20, or 50 years depending on the recorded covenant length.
+In return, enrollees agree not to develop their land and to follow an active woodland management plan for a minimum of either 8, 20, or 50 years, depending on the covenant set with the parcel.

 SFIA is jointly administered by the Department of Revenue and the DNR Division of Forestry.
 Department of Revenue oversees SFIA applications, payments, penalties, and covenants.
 The DNR handles woodland management plans and land eligibility.

 - Getting a woodland management plan

 Visit the Department of Revenue to start an SFIA application or for information on:

 - Applying for SFIA